geoscixyz/em/content/case_histories/mt_isa/survey.rst

 mineralization.
 The geologic structures at Mount Isa are primarily steeply dipping geological units striking north-south.
 The unit of interest is the Mt.
 Novit Horizon which is conductive compared to the host Moondarra Siltsone.
-We also expect a large conductuctivity contrast between the Breakaway Shale unit and the Native Bee siltstone, which may also be a host for mineralization.
+We also expect a large conductive contrast between the Breakaway Shale unit and the Native Bee siltstone, which may also be a host for mineralization.
 This alternating sequence of high and low conductivity may be an important factor to consider during survey design.
 To better understand this particular